jarun/googler/README.md

 - Persistent settings: when the user invokes `g`, it expands to the preferred settings.
 - Override settings: thanks to the way Python `argparse` works, `googler` is written so that the settings in alias are completely overridden by any options passed from cli.
 So when the same user runs `g -l de -c de -n 12 hello world`, 12 results are returned from the Google Germany server, with preference towards results in German.

+### googler @t

+`googler @t` is a convenient add-on to Google Site Search with unique keywords.
+While `googler` has an integrated option to search a site, we simplified it further with aliases.
+The file [googler_at](https://github.com/jarun/googler/blob/master/auto-completion/googler_at/googler_at) contains a list of website search aliases.
+To source it, run:

+    $ source googler_at
+or,

+    $ . googler_at
+With `googler @t`, here's how you search Wikipedia for `hexspeak`:

+    $ @w hexspeak
+Oh yes!
+You can combine other `googler` options too!
+To make life easier, you can also configure your shell to source the file when it starts.

+All the aliases start with the `@` symbol (hence the name `googler @t`) and there is minimum chance they will conflict with any shell commands.
+Feel free to add your own aliases to the file and contribute back the interesting ones.

 ### Text-based browser integration